nlposs/NLP-OSS/CFP-One.md

 You have tried to use the latest, bestest, fastest LLM models and bore grievances but found the solution after hours of coffee and computer staring.
 Share that at NLP-OSS and suggest how open source could change for the better (e.g. best practices, documentation, API design etc.)

 You came across an awesome SOTA system on NLP task X that no LLM has beaten its F1 score.
-But now the code is stale and it takes an dinosaur to understand the code.
+But now the code is stale and it takes a dinosaur to understand the code.
 Share your experience at NLP-OSS and propose how to "replicate" these forgotten systems.

-You see this shiny GPT from a blogpost, tried it to reproduce similar results on a different task and it just doesn't work on your dataset.
+You see this shiny GPT from a blog post, tried it to reproduce similar results on a different task and it just doesn't work on your dataset.
 You did some magic to the code and now it works.
 Show us how you did it!
-Though they're small tweaks, well-motivated and empirically test are valid submissions to NLP-OSS.
+Though they're small tweaks, well-motivated and empirically tested are valid submissions to NLP-OSS.

 You have tried 101 NLP tools and there's none that really do what you want.
 So you wrote your own shiny new package and made it open source.
-Tell us why your package better than the existing tools, how did you design the code?
-Is it going to be a one time thing?
+Tell us why your package is better than the existing tools.
+How did you design the code?
+Is it going to be a one-time thing?
 Or would you like to see thousands of people using it?

-You have heard enough of open source LLM and pseudo open source GPT but not enough about how it can be used for your use-case or your commercial product at scale.
+You have heard enough of open-source LLM and pseudo-open-source GPT but not enough about how it can be used for your use-case or your commercial product at scale.
 So you contacted your legal department and they explained to you about how data, model and code licenses work.
 Sharing the knowledge with the NLP-OSS community.

-You have a position/opinion to share about free vs open vs close source LLMs and have valid arguments, references or survey/data support your position.
+You have a position/opinion to share about free vs open vs closed source LLMs and have valid arguments, references or survey/data to support your position.
 We would want to hear more about it.

 At last, you've found the avenue to air these issues in an academic platform at the NLP-OSS workshop!!!

 Sharing your experiences, suggestions and analysis from/of NLP-OSS

 P/S: